protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ![Screenshot of NFT.Storage API Keys page](./images/flow-nft-marketplace/nft-storage-api-keys.png)

-Take down the key as we will need it later on when we work on the [minting logic](#minting-logic).
+Copy and save the key as we will need it later on when we work on the [minting logic](#minting-logic).

 Also, to get styling out of the way, please download [Skeleton CSS][skeleton-css-download] and unzip all the CSS files into the `src` directory.
 Then, in the `App.css` stylesheet, after the last line, import all the stylesheets you just unzipped with: